 Genetics also play a role in your likelihood of developing back acne.
 Those with oily skin and large pores are more likely to experience breakouts.

 Back acne differs from facial acne in two significant ways:

 - Skin on the body is more prone to clogging as it has larger pores and is thicker than facial skin.

 - Oil-producing glands on the back tend to be more active than those located on the face, which most often leads to larger, more inflamed acne known as cystic acne.

 While there is no foolproof way to prevent back acne development, there are some simple and effective ways to limit breakouts.
-These are measures that you can take as a daily routine to minimize acne breakouts on your back.
+Preventing back acne requires reducing oil production, keeping skin clean, and minimizing irritation via sweat and friction.

 - Bathe or shower immediately after sweating to remove excess oils and debris before they can clog pores.
 If you are unable to shower immediately following a workout, carry cleansing wipes with you to use on the areas that you most often have acne breakouts.